BIMSA >

 Speaker Intro

-Puskar Mondal is currently a postdoctoral fellow at CMSA (dept. of Mathematics) and a lecturer at the Math department at Harvard University.
-His mentor is Prof. Shing-Tung Yau.
-Before this, he was a Ph.D. student at Yale university where he worked on Mathematical General Relativity under the supervision of Prof. Vincent Moncrief.
+Puskar Mondal is currently an assistant professor in BIMSA.
+He's been a fellow and lecturer at Harvard CMSA of Mathematics (his mentor is Prof. Shing-Tung Yau), and was a Ph.D. student at Yale University, under the supervision of Prof. Vincent Moncrief.